 This page presents data from the FDA Adverse Event Reporting System (FAERS) and the FDA-approved drug label.
 A report submitted to FAERS does not prove a drug caused the reported event.
 Always consult a healthcare provider about medications.

-Oxycodone Hydrochloride is the brand name for oxycodone.
+Oxycodone Hydrochloride is a medication.
 According to the FDA-approved label, Oxycodone hydrochloride tablets are indicated for the management of pain severe enough to require an opioid analgesic and for which alternative treatments are inadequate.
 Limitations of Use Because of the risks of addiction, abuse, misuse, overdose, and death, which can occur at.
-FAERS contains 183,088 submissions naming this drug from 2002 through 2026; the top three reactions cited are drug dependence, pain, and death.
+FAERS contains 214,598 submissions naming this drug from 2001 through 2026; the top three reactions cited are drug dependence, pain, and overdose.

 Most-Reported Reactions